Shanghai Disneyland

 Shanghai Disneyland isn’t the best Disney theme park on Earth (it’s nearly impossible to beat Tokyo DisneySea), but it’s definitely in the upper half of the list.
 I’m very excited about the park’s future and I hope to be back soon.
 It takes a 12 hours’ flight to get here, but it’s worth every minute in a cramped airplane seat.
 Shanghai Disneyland, you were amazing.

 Is TRON the best Disney roller coaster on Earth?
-Do you like Shanghai Disneyland’s modernised park layout?
+Do you like Shanghai Disneyland’s modernized park layout?
 And tell me… how awesome is Battle for the Sunken Treasure?!
 Share your thoughts in the comments section at the bottom of this page.